 - Hairstyles that create too much tension on the follicles, such as ponytails, buns, and cornrows

-- A result of certain infections and autoimmune diseases
+- A result of certain infections, thyroid and autoimmune diseases

 What is PRP for Hair Loss?

 Burgess Plastic Surgery started using PRP in our practice for other treatments.
-PRP treatments involve taking a small sample of your blood, purifying it so the platelets and growth factors are concentrated, and then injecting it to boost the body’s natural rejuvenation process.
-Providers at Burgess Plastic Surgery frequently perform PRP therapy in tandem with microneedling treatment for patients who want to improve their complexion, minimize wrinkles, reduce skin laxity, and more.
+PRP treatments involve taking a small sample of your blood, purifying it so the platelets are concentrated, and then injecting it to potentially boost the body’s natural rejuvenation process.
+Providers at Burgess Plastic Surgery also perform PRP therapy in tandem with microneedling treatment for patients who want to improve their complexion, minimize wrinkles, reduce skin laxity, and more.

 Most patients begin to see results after about three treatment sessions with four to six weeks in between appointments.